rebeccamrfoster/Kanary/README.md

     }, 600)
 };
 ```

-Utilized Amazon Web Services S3 (AWS) and Rails Active Storage to store and fetch videos and images from the
-cloud, preloading videos upon entering the video show page to minimize wait time for end users.

-Designed a search bar feature using lifecycle methods and selector functions that allows users to search by
-director, description, and genre and ensures that the search results dynamically update as users type.

-Constructed a Popup component using React hooks to insert and clear a Popup element from the DOM whenever
-users add or remove films from their watchlists through CRUD actions, thus enhancing user experience.

 ## My Watchlist
 Implemented CRUD functionality and prefetched Active Record associations, enabling users to add and delete films from their watchlist while avoiding N + 1 queries